keval-sondigara/SOC-Analyst-Portfolio/Home Lab Projects/4. Persistence/Linux Cron Job/writeup.md

 #### sudo chmod +x /etc/cron.hourly/.system-update

-I will work same like we saw in user-level cron jobs but it will execute on hourly basis instead of seconds.
+I will work same like we saw in user-level cron jobs but it will execute on hourly basis instead of every minute.

 Now let's move on our detection phase.